httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 The signature request MAY include signature metadata parameters that indicate desired behavior for the signer.
 The following behavior is defined by this specification:

 * `created`: The signer is requested to generate and include a creation time.
 This parameter has no associated value when sent as a signature request.
-* `expires`: The signer is requested to generate and include a creation time.
+* `expires`: The signer is requested to generate and include an expiration time.
 This parameter has no associated value when sent as a signature request.
 * `nonce`: The signer is requested to include the value of this parameter as the signature `nonce` in the target signature.
 * `alg`: The signer is requested to use the indicated signature algorithm to create the target signature.
 * `keyid`: The signer is requested to use the indicated key material to create the target signature.